Ian-T-Dixon/Disease_Prediction/README.md

 ![svm_confusion_matrix](/Images/svm_confusion_matrix.png)

+Despite the above, the SVM model performed poorly when passed symptoms by the website end-user.
+One or two symptoms chosen at random usually resulted in a diagnosis of heart attack, producing a model prone to the same weaknesses as the Decision Tree Classifier.
+We postulate that the many varied symptoms demonstrated during heart attacks contribute to a large volume separating it from the symptom clusters more unique to other diseases.

+RandomForestClassifier is currently used to supply predictions to the website dashboard, being the least worrisome upon passing more realistically random symptoms.

 ## Database

-SQL will be used to create a relational database with multiple tables for Disease Description, Disease Precautions, and the main dataset.
+SQL was used to create a relational database with tables for the main dataset before and afer encoding, disease description and precautions, symptom information.

-* The first step in setting up the SQL database with our dataset is to create tables to import the data that we have.
+* The first step in loading the dataset into the SQL database is to create tables in a format comparable to the data that will populate those tables.
 * The four tables initially created are:
-  - "Disease_Cases" (to show the symptoms found in each case of the diseases in our dataset)
+  - **"disease_cases"** (training dataset of symptoms per instance of disease)
-  - "Disease_Descriptions" (to provide a brief description of the unique diseases in the dataset)
+  - **"disease_descriptions"** (brief description of each disease in the dataset)
-  - "Disease_Precautions" (to provide possible precautions one can take if potentially facing one of the diseases)
+  - **"disease_precautions"** (list of precautions to take if facing threat of predicted disease)
-  - "Symptom_Severity" (so that the symptoms of a disease can be weighed and more easily measured).
-* With our data imported, we use the "Disease_Descriptions" and "Disease_Precautions" tables to create a new joined table called "Disease_Info" with all information on the diseases.
-* This disease information table can be used in the dashboard as well to provide further information about the user's disease results.
-* Now that we have some new tables, we can create new clean CSV files for them, and upload these to our repository Data section.
+  - **"symptom_severity"** (weights are ultimately disregarded.
+Categories are later assigned to each symptom for easier sorting on the website dashboard).
+* The **"disease_info"** table is created by joining the "disease_descriptions" and "disease_precautions" tables and gives the user additional information on the predicted disease.
+* **"dataset_bool"** is the encoded dataset used to train the machine learning model.
+The list of symptom checkboxes on the website dashboard is populated from its column names.

-## Dashboard
+## Website Dashboard
-The trained ML model can be deployed to a webpage.
-Using Flask and JavaScript, we built a simple webpage that will allow the user to input symptoms they are experiencing and view the model's prediction of their illness.
-A POST request is sent to Flask to get the model's prediction from the symptoms.
-Flask also connects to the database using SQLAlchemy to lookup information about the disease, such as a description and suggested treatment options, pulled from the joined "Disease_Info" table.
-This information is then used to update the webpage and is displayed to the user.
+The trained ML model can deployed to a webpage using Flask, a RESTful API server that, like the trained model, also runs on Python.
+This simple webpage allows the user to input experienced symptoms and view the model's disease prediction.
+Flask also connects to the database using SQLAlchemy to lookup information about the disease, such as a description and suggested treatment options, pulled from the joined "disease_info" table.
+This information is then used to update the webpage and is displayed to the website end-user.

 ## Team Communication Protocol
 The team met twice per week via Zoom during the main execution phase and uses Slack to communicate as needed.
 There is a Group Plan file to help document our goals and overall plan for the project.